 We are all protected by Wolters Kluwer's SpeakUp Policy against retaliation for the good faith reporting of a potential violation of our Code, the law, or other policies.
 This protection also applies if you participate in an investigation in good faith.
-If you feel that you or someone else is experiencing retaliation, please report that concern immediately to the Wolters Kluwer Corporate Ethics & Compliance team via e-mail, or through the SpeakUp system.
+Should you feel that you or someone else is experiencing retaliation, please report that concern immediately to the Ethics & Compliance Committee.